alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 **Option B: Explicit Validation (Guard Clauses)**
 If you want to keep exceptions for truly exceptional cases, you end up with guard clauses and early returns.
 The control flow stays linear and explicit, but the validation checks get interleaved with the work.

-> **Aside:** Guard clauses are the bouncer at the door: efficient, reliable… and absolutely uninterested in your “happy path” skipping the line.

 ```csharp
 private readonly IUserRepo _repo;